ianhussey/SCED/README.md

 ## To do

 - *p* value formatting needs attention: sometimes rounds, but sometimes reports scientific abbreviations.

 - Include analysis information in the plots?

 - how to establish stability at baseline, either retrospectively or in an optional stopping fashion (i.e., optional condition switching once stability has been reached)?
   - Theil-Sen slope?

+- add bootstrapped CIs for Ruscio's A - drafted but throwing error

+- add additional terminology for the metric from Parker 2009.

+  ​